randomdude999/ybfc/README.rst

 implementation details (win32)
 ------------------------------

+The win32 implementation works mostly like i386, except the tape wrapping is implemented in a more basic way and doesn't require tape size to be a power of 2 (though this means the emitted code is a little longer).
+The register allocation is as follows:

+| eax - current tape offset
-ebx - start of tape
+| ebx - start of tape
-ecx - end of tape (one byte past) eax - current tape offset esi - stdin handle edi - stdout handle ebp - tape length edx - always 0
+| ecx - end of tape (one byte past)
+| edx - always 0
+| esi - stdin handle
+| edi - stdout handle
+| ebp - tape length

+In order to conform with brainfuck specifications, input and output should always be done with Unix-style line endings.
+This is implemented by simply skipping all ``\r``-s in the input.
+As for output, if the standard output stream is opened in text mode then Windows automatically converts ``\n`` to ``\r\n``.